DataScienceKoding/Datasets/README.md

 # Datasets
-Data sets for videos, etc.
+Data sets for videos, etc. Datasets will be cited where necessary.